Derek52/Derek52.github.io/README.md

-A simple, stylish blog made with the awesome static site generator, [Hugo](https://gohugo.io/)

-I am using the awesome [Hyde](https://github.com/spf13/hyde) theme.
-Run
+A simple, stylish blog made with the awesome static site generator, [Hugo](https://gohugo.io/) and the great [Hyde](https://github.com/spf13/hyde) theme.

+# Build Instructions

+Add the Hyde theme as a git submodule

 `./getHydeTheme`

-to add the theme as a submodule.
-The website won't properly build without this.
+Run the hugo server, in draft mode to show unpublished content

+`hugo server -D`